Black Forest - Day 3 : Feldberg

 Quickly putting on some warm clothes

-At night it wasn't warm, especially because we were sleeping on the snow.
-It also snowed a bit during the night.
-I had put my shoes in a plastic bag inside my sleeping bag, so they wouldn't freeze.
-When I went hiking last winter that had happened a few times.
-Every night we spent about 14 hours in our tent, but only slept a few of them.
-The remainder was spent by being awake and trying not to get too cold.
+It snowed a bit during the night.
+Each night we spent about 14 hours in our tent, but only slept a few of them.
+The remainder was spent by lying awake and trying to stay warm.

 Route of day 3